ahmdaa/Flixster/README.md

 - [x] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
-Note: GIF doesn't capture the modal transition correctly so it looks as if the synopsis is under the trailer but that is not actually the case.
+Note: GIF doesn't capture the modal transition correctly so it looks as if the synopsis is under the trailer but that is not actually the case on my screen.

 <img src="http://g.recordit.co/cHM8e9EacL.gif" width=250><br>